Yogi776/CoolMe-CLI/README.md

 Contributions to CoolMe are welcome!
 Please ensure you follow the contributing guidelines in the CONTRIBUTING.md file.

-## License

-CoolMe is released under the MIT License.
-See the LICENSE file for more details.

----

-### Additional Notes

-- **Support and Contact Information**: Include contact info or links to issue trackers if users need support or want to report bugs.
-- **Detailed Documentation**: Consider linking to more detailed documentation if your tool is complex or has many features.

-This README is structured to provide all necessary information for both beginning users and developers, ensuring that anyone can get started quickly and understand how to use the tool effectively.
+vide all necessary information for both beginning users and developers, ensuring that anyone can get started quickly and understand how to use the tool effectively.